threeve/SGF-Tools/Readme.md

 ## Version history

+* 1.2.3:
+    * Fixed bug that intermittently caused files to be only partially indexed by changing encoding to NSASCIIStringEncoding in do_property()

 * 1.2.2:
     * Added Year Played attr because for many old games only this part of the date is known.
 In contrast to the Date Played attr this one is